Dark Psychology and Manipulation: Wall Street’s Favourite Game—You’re Just the Pawn

 IV.
 Modified Helplessness: The Real Pandemic

 You’re not here to be fair.
 You’re here to win.
-That means seeing through the fog—not waiting for it to lift
+That means cutting through the fog, not praying for visibility.

 V. The Pin and the Pain